GVS Magazine Desk |

 Intrigue that Stays

-Both the tombs are characterised by something very intriguing: the person who built the Tomb of Hakims for himself could not get the opportunity to be buried there.
+Both the tombs are characterized by something very intriguing: the person who built the Tomb of Hakims for himself could not get the opportunity to be buried there.
 The people who are actually buried there have the identity intact but the marks of the graves are no more, and the person who lies in the Tomb of Lalarukh has the grave intact but identity lost.

 Gurdwara Punja Sahib